Deepfake Media Generation and Detection in the Generative AI Era: A Survey and Outlook: Deepfake Generation

 \subsubsection{Other methods}

-Recent advancements in talking head generation leverage different models, such as NeRF \cite{Peng-CVPR-2024a, Ye-ArXiv-2023}, GANs \cite{Zhang-ICASSP-2022, Doukas-ICCV-2021, Wang-CVPR-2023b}, RNNs \cite{Liu-NeurIPS-2022, Lu-TOG-2021, Gururani-ICCV-2023}, VAEs \cite{Zhang-CVPR-2023b} or CNNs \cite{Hwang-ICASSP-2023}, to address the challenges of synchronization, realism, and efficiency.
+Recent advancements in talking head generation leverage different models, such as NeRF \cite{Peng-CVPR-2024a, Ye-ArXiv-2023}, Gaussian splatting~\cite{Wang-TVCG-2025, Cho-MM-2024, Li-CVPR-2025}, GANs \cite{Zhang-ICASSP-2022, Doukas-ICCV-2021, Wang-CVPR-2023b}, RNNs \cite{Liu-NeurIPS-2022, Lu-TOG-2021, Gururani-ICCV-2023}, VAEs \cite{Zhang-CVPR-2023b} or CNNs \cite{Hwang-ICASSP-2023}, to address the challenges of synchronization, realism, and efficiency.
 SyncTalk \cite{Peng-CVPR-2024a} is a NeRF-based approach which focuses on speech-driven video generation.
 SyncTalk enhances synchronization between lip movements, facial expressions and head poses by using a face-sync controller for precise lip-sync, a head-sync stabilizer for natural head movements, and a portrait-sync generator to integrate the generated head with the torso.
 Similarly, GeneFace++ \cite{Ye-ArXiv-2023} builds on NeRF technology to produce real-time talking face videos with arbitrary speech audio.
 By improving audio-lip synchronization using pitch contour analysis and incorporating a fast motion-to-video renderer, GeneFace++ offers a robust and efficient solution.
+To speed up rendering time of the talking videos, several works~\cite{Wang-TVCG-2025, Cho-MM-2024, Li-CVPR-2025} adapt 3D Gaussian Splatting to the task.
+Notably, GaussianTalker \cite{Cho-MM-2024} integrates the audio and spatial features through cross-attention mechanisms, enabling audio-specific facial changes.

-In the context of GANs, Text2Video \cite{Zhang-ICASSP-2022} presents an approach for synthesizing videos directly from text, reducing reliance on audio-driven models.
+In the context of GANs, Text2Video \cite{Zhang-ICASSP-2022} presents an approach to synthesize videos directly from text, reducing reliance on audio-driven models.
 Using a phoneme-pose dictionary and a GAN-based architecture, the method achieves high-quality video synthesis with just one minute of training data.
 HeadGAN \cite{Doukas-ICCV-2021} is developed for head reenactment and editing from a single reference image.
 It integrates 3DMMs for real-time reenactment at approximately 20 FPS.
 Furthermore, it incorporates audio features for enhanced mouth movement accuracy.
-Wang \etal \cite{Wang-CVPR-2023b} introduce TalkLip, a speech-to-lip generation model that enhances lip-speech intelligibility by incorporating a lip-reading expert to penalize incorrect outputs.
+Wang \etal~\cite{Wang-CVPR-2023b} introduce TalkLip, a speech-to-lip generation model that enhances lip-speech intelligibility by incorporating a lip-reading expert to penalize incorrect outputs.